COVID 19 and Rafting in 2022

-We are all anxious to get back on the river soon, and are excited to begin our 2020 rafting season.
-This year we will have some new policies and some improved procedures on the river when it comes to sanitation and cleanliness.
-We have started with a good cleaning and sanitizing of our boats, equipment and facilities.
-We have installed hand sanitizer dispensers in our store and around our yard and warehouses, and we encourage our staff to use them on a regular basis.
+For 2022, we will still run with our updated policies and procedures on the river when it comes to sanitation and cleanliness.
+We start each year with a good cleaning and sanitizing of our boats, equipment and facilities.
+We maintain hand sanitizer dispensers in and around our operation, and we encourage our guests and staff to use them on a regular basis.

 All of our guests should understand that some people are at higher risk for severe illness from COVID19.
 According to the CDC, “The risk of severe disease increases steadily as people age.
 Additionally, those of all ages with underlying medical conditions appear to be at higher risk in developing severe COVID-19 compared to those without these conditions.”1 The National Park Service recommends that people at higher risk should carefully consider their participation in a backcountry trip.
-Those at high risk include people with the following conditions:
+Those at higher risk include people with the following conditions:

 If you have signed up for one of our trips, and you have one of the conditions listed above, please call our office at 800-332-2439 as soon as possible to discuss your trip.

 Approximately 4 days prior to a river trip, our guests will receive a quick survey asking if they have recently experienced any of the known symptoms of COVID19 or if they have been diagnosed with or tested for COVID19 in the past 30 days.
 They will also be asked if they have been vaccinated.
 Guests who have not been vaccinated should contact our office to discuss trip options and requirements.
 Every participant will need to complete this survey in order to participate in the trip.
 We will also be asking each guest similar questions when they arrive for the river trip departure.
-We will also be taking the temperature of each guest upon arrival.
-If anyone has a fever of 100.4° F or higher, they and their immediate party will not be allowed to participate in the river trip.
+If anyone has recently experienced the symptoms of COVID19, they and their immediate party may not be allowed to participate in the river trip.
 We will be enforcing this to protect all of our guests and our guides and staff.

 We will ask that our guests carry at least one facemask or face covering, and we recommend that they bring extras so that they don’t have to use previously used ones for the duration of their trip.
 We suggest that each person have at least one mask/face covering that can be used when being transported to or from the river.
 We also suggest that our guests bring personal hand sanitizer or sanitizer wipes.
 Facemasks or face coverings must be worn while in the vehicles on the way to or from the river trip.

 Out on the river, there will be some changes, too.
 We will have more hand-wash stations available in camp, and will provide more opportunity for washing/sanitizing hands while on the boats.
 We will still have a handwash station near the “bathroom” and “kitchen”, and there will be an extra hand-wash station available for use in other high-use areas.

-Meals will be served very much like they have in the past, but we will ask all of our guests to wear a face-covering and gloves while collecting their food (buffet style meals) after which they can throw away the gloves and remove their face covering while they eat.
-If they would like additional servings, guests can don another pair of gloves.
+Meals will be served very much like they have in the past, but we will ask all of our guests wash their hands prior to collecting their food.
 We do ask that our guests space themselves appropriately while waiting their turn in the food line.
-Appetizers and desserts will be served with small disposable plates.
 We ask that each person, guide or guest, wash their hands prior to using any water cooler or other communal item.
 We suggest larger (32 oz or more) insulated water bottles.
 (Kleen Kanteen are AWESOME!!)
 We also ask that no one lets their water bottle touch the spigot on the coolers.
 The spigots will be cleaned regularly, but in this case, sharing is not caring.

-Each guest will be assigned a PFD, sleeping bag, paco pad and tent.
+Each guest will be assigned a PFD, sleeping bag and tent.
 They should use only the items assigned to them for safety reasons.
 Each item is labeled for ease of recognition.
 Tents will be packed according to group/family units when possible.
 Guests are encouraged to wipe down their paco pads prior to use each day.

-In accordance with Health Department and National Park Service guidelines, each participant and staff on our trips will need to have a daily temperature reading.
-These will most likely happen in the mornings to obtain the most accurate readings.
-Guests who have a temperature of over 100.4°F will be quarantined for the remainder of the trip, and may be removed from the trip if feasible.
+In accordance with Health Department and National Park Service guidelines, each participant and staff on our trips will self-monitor for COVID symptoms.
+Guests or staff who have symptoms or a temperature of over 100.4°F will be quarantined for the remainder of the trip, and may be removed from the trip if feasible.
 This is for the protection of other guests and our staff.

 Please feel free to contact our office with any questions.